Create a second room

 Hint

-nodes with Is Exit
+ESCExit nodes (or ESCItem nodes with Is Exit selected) only tell

 Escoria to change rooms.
 It doesn’t tell Escoria where to place the player